-The hotel Lilianfels Blue Mountains Resort and Spa located in Katoomba, is a glorious luxury resort dating back to the 19th century.
-It offers fantastic views over the Jamison Valley and ravines, and is on the edge of Echo Point.
-The hotel serve local, traditional food at their fabulous Darley Restaurant.
+The hotel Lilianfels Blue Mountains Resort and Spa, located in Katoomba, is a glorious luxury resort dating back to the 19th century.
+It offers fantastic views over the Jamison Valley and ravines and is on the edge of Echo Point.
+The hotel serves local, traditional food at their fabulous Darley Restaurant.

 The Hunter Valley is located just north of Sydney, starting at the coastal town of Newcastle and stretching inland.

 With over 150 different wine producers in this region, You will recognize the well-known names of, for example, Lindemans.
-But now you have the chance to visit for yourself, and even discover the lesser known names that the locals love.
+But now you can visit for yourself, and even discover the lesser-known names that the locals love.

 It’s easy to rent a car from Sydney and drive to The Hunter Valley yourself if you don’t mind driving on the left.
-If you decide you want to rent a car whilst in Sydney, do check out the latest rules regarding driving licenses for Australia.
-You may need to apply for an international driving licence before you leave home, depending on where in the world you live!
+If you decide you want to rent a car while in Sydney, do check out the latest rules regarding driving licenses for Australia.
+You may need to apply for an international driving license before leaving home, depending on where you live!

-Otherwise book a bus tour and join like-minded visitors from all over the world eager to see the landscape and wineries of the Hunter Valley for themselves.
-Perhaps to really make your visit memorable, that once-in-a-lifetime hot air balloon ride is looking like a reality about to happen?
+Otherwise, book a bus tour and join like-minded visitors from all over the world eager to see the landscape and wineries of the Hunter Valley for themselves.
+Perhaps to make your visit memorable, that once-in-a-lifetime hot air balloon ride looks like a reality about to happen.

 How to get to the Sydney cruise terminal